mirageglobe/zip-tinwolf/README.md

 ---------------------------

 - download this repository and unzip
-- copy "mysettings_sample.txt" to "mysettings.txt"
+- copy "mysettingssample.txt" to "mysettings.txt"
 - update your username and password in the "mysettings.txt" file for autoloading
 - run "start-tinwolf.sh"